R/aggregate.brick.at.depth.R

 vector of layer thickness

-the function returns the 'mean' value, otherwise a a cumulate value.
-Default is FALSE
+logical.
+If TRUE the function returns the 'mean' value, otherwise a a cumulate value.
+Default is FALSE.

 further argument for FUN